Nawaf-Code/Explore-Data-Related-to-Bike-Share-Systems/README.md

 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

 ### About me
-computer science student at kfu university intersted in data science and AI.
+Computer science student at kfu university intersted in data science and AI.

 ### More about project